Questions from Parents

 • To comply with the rules and requirements of W. Va.
 Code §18-31-1 et seq. and this rule.

 • For a student who chooses an individualized instructional program, to submit the student’s annual nationally normed standardized achievement test results or an annual certified teacher’s review of the student’s academic work to the superintendent of the county of residence, as required by W. Va.
-Code §18-31-8, no later than June 8 prior to the upcoming academic year.
+Code §18-31-8, no later than June 8 before the upcoming academic year.

 • To authorize the Board, the West Virginia State Treasurer’s Office, the West Virginia Department of Education, and the contracted program manager acting on behalf of the Board to exchange all necessary enrollment or other data to confirm initial and ongoing eligibility for the Hope Scholarship Program.